gianfaye/gianfaye-jekyll/_posts/2014-02-02-intro-to-digital-photography.md

 Good thing for our generation, there's another heaven-sent gift.
 Obviously, Internet.
 Since it's a popular hobby, the Internet is full of photography tutorials and how-tos that made everyone's lives easier.
 One Google search and you'll save yourself the shame of not knowing what ISO means.
 Or whatever the heck aperture is.
 The fuck are f-stops.
 And if you really need to know anything about exposure and shutter speed.
 But all these doesn't make sense unless you try it out and shoot something.

-From what I read and been been advised by some friends who take photos professionally, I turned off auto focus and used manual focus.
+From what I read and have been advised by some friends who take photos professionally, I turned off auto focus and used manual focus.
 You know there's some kind of good feeling when I turn the lenses to get a sharp focus.
 I sometimes do that with my eyes.
 Not sure if that was normal, though.
 Even when wearing prescription glasses, I can adjust my vision to blur then back to sharp again.
 Weird stuff.

 Since I'm taking the vow and am starting as a n00b, I'm making this post as an initiation on my first attempt at shooting something decent.
 Maybe after a few months I'll get back to this post and spot mistakes and laugh at myself.